22. AGX Vehicle

 Fig. 22.2 Cylindrical wheel with wheel frame defining center position, rotation and up axes.

 An agxVehicle::TrackWheel is an agxVehicle::Wheel and inherits the definitions of center, radius and reference frame.
-The track wheel comes with a few more important features; model and property.
-This means that each track wheel is of a certain model and contains a set of properties.
+The track wheel adds two important concepts: model and properties.
+This means that each track wheel has a certain model and contains a set of properties.

 Model